greenelab/ccc/README.md

 ```

 When computing the correlation coefficient on a pair of features, CCC supports `numpy.array` or `pandas.Series`.
+Missing values (`NaN`) are not currently supported, so you have to either remove or impute them.
-This is an example with numerical data (you can copy/paste the entire lines below including `In [...]`):
+Below there is an example with numerical data (you can copy/paste the entire lines below including `In [...]`):

 ```python
 In [1]: import numpy as np